 If you’re like me and you find yourself sitting for extended periods of time, try setting an alarm on your phone to remind you to get up and stand for a few minutes or take a walk.
 This has been especially useful for me when I am streaming one of my favorite TV shows.
 The alarm reminds me to pause the show and stand up and stretch so I don’t spend 3 hours straight sitting on a couch.

 There is no immediate solution to muscle knots.
 Always listen to your own body and although I hope these tips are helpful to you, you should do what is best for you and your body.
 Have any additional tips?
-Leave us a comment!
+Let us know on social media!